 External auditors Reported on all critical accounting policies, significant judgements and practices used by the Group, alternative accounting treatments which had been discussed with management and their resultant conclusion, material written communications with management and any restrictions on access to information.
 CFO Reported on the financial performance of the Group and on technical financial and accounting matters.
 General Counsel Reported on material litigation.
 Company Secretary Reported on corporate governance, securities and disclosure practices.
-Heads of Audit & Assurance and the Group's compliance and audit groups The majority of the heads of these groups reported on the audit scope, annual coverage and audit resources and on the results of audits conducted during the year.
-Company Secretary as Chair of the Disclosure Committee Reported on matters that affected the quality and timely disclosure of financial and other material information to the Board, to the public markets and to shareholders.
+Heads of Audit and Assurance and the Group's The majority of the heads of these groups reported on the audit scope, annual coverage and audit resources and on the results of compliance and audit groups

+Company Secretary as Chair of the Disclosure Committee

+Reported on matters that affected the quality and timely disclosure of financial and other material information to the Board, to the public markets and to shareholders.
 This enabled the Committee to review the clarity and completeness of the disclosures in the published annual financial statements, interim reports, quarterly and preliminary results announcements and other formal announcements relating to financial performance prior to approval by the Board.
-Head of Audit & Assurance Reported on the progress of GSK's global assurance plan to review the assurance for each significant risk throughout the Group.